Associate Professor of Organizational Behavior, Stanford Graduate School of Business

-Ashley Martin is an Assistant Professor of Organizational Behavior at the Stanford Graduate School of Business.
+Ashley Martin is an Associate Professor of Organizational Behavior at the Stanford Graduate School of Business.
 She received her PhD in Management from Columbia Business School.
-Her research focuses on the challenges and benefits associated with gender and racial diversity in organizations.
-Specifically, she examines how to most effectively discuss gender and race in an effort to reduce bias, empower underrepresented groups, and improve intergroup relations.
+Her research focuses on the challenges and benefits associated with gender, age, and racial diversity in organizations.
+Specifically, she examines how to most effectively discuss gender, race, and age in an effort to reduce bias, empower underrepresented groups, and improve intergroup relations.

 Akinola, M.*, Martin, A.E.* & Phillips, K.W.
 (2018).
 Academy of Management Journal, 61(4), 1467 –1491.

 *Both authors contributed equally